Daily High to Daily Low: Is It Safe to Buy IAMGOLD Corporation (IAG)?

 Sponsored

-The average price from analysts is $2.97, which is $0.42 above the current price.
+The average price from analysts is $3.01, which is -$0.03 below the current price.
 IAG currently public float of 474.80M and currently shorts hold a 1.62% ratio of that float.
-Today, the average trading volume of IAG was 6.93M shares.
+Today, the average trading volume of IAG was 6.74M shares.

 IAG’s Market Performance

-IAG stocks went down by -8.20% for the week, with a monthly jump of 18.78% and a quarterly performance of -5.83%, while its annual performance rate touched 0.69%.
-The volatility ratio for the week stands at 6.35% while the volatility levels for the past 30 days are set at 5.66% for IAMGOLD Corporation.
-The simple moving average for the period of the last 20 days is 3.12% for IAG stocks with a simple moving average of 1.94% for the last 200 days.
+IAG stocks went up by 15.46% for the week, with a monthly jump of 31.76% and a quarterly performance of 17.07%, while its annual performance rate touched 9.45%.
+The volatility ratio for the week stands at 5.73% while the volatility levels for the past 30 days are set at 5.95% for IAMGOLD Corporation.
+The simple moving average for the period of the last 20 days is 12.28% for IAG stocks with a simple moving average of 17.99% for the last 200 days.

 Analysts’ Opinion of IAG